How To Find The School You Want

 • Girls

 Single-sex Education At A Glance offers an overview of single-sex schools.
 Don't take my word or somebody else's word for it.
 Explore single-sex school websites.
 Visit the schools.
-Listen to the admissions staff say that their school creates the right environment for a boy or girl to be all he or she can be.
+Listen to the admissions staff explain how their school creates the right environment for a boy or girl to be all he or she can be.
 That is admirable.
-And as you explore the option of sending your child to a single-sex school, when you find a school that meets your requirements and is the best fit for your child, don't give it another thought.
+As you explore the option of sending your child to a single-sex school, when you find a school that meets your requirements and is the best fit for your child, don't give it another thought.
 Go for it.

 Day or Boarding